The Gannets of Noss

 I’ve always been keen to visit Noss National Nature Reserve in Shetland.
 To get there you must take the ferry from Lerwick to Bressay, and travel three miles across the island to meet a small inflatable motorboat which takes you across the narrow gap of water to the island of Noss.
-At the peak of the breeding season, the mile-long seabird cliffs at Noss are home to 150,000 birds and chicks – an amazing sight to see!
+At the peak of the breeding season, the mile-long seabird cliffs at Noss are home to 150,000 birds and chicks.
+The gannets of Noss especially are an amazing sight to see!

 The problem with this however is that I have two children, aged 6 and 9, and though the walk is not beyond their abilities – the idea of children near a cliff edge is too much for a nervous nelly like me!
 However, during a recent trip to Shetland I found the perfect solution!

 There are various boat tour companies in operation, offering an incredible experience to get up close to the ‘seabird city’ – so we decided to hop on board and see it for ourselves.

 The Isle of Noss

 Noss is a small island located on the eastern side of Bressay and is only a short ferry journey from Lerwick – Shetland’s capital town.
 The island was named by Norse settlers who referred to the island as ‘Nossay’ meaning an island shaped like a nose.
 The isle is famed for its awe-inspiring scenery, cliffs and wildlife.

 Noss is home to one of Scotland’s most significant and accessible seabird colonies.
 It was established as a National Nature Reserve in 1955 and has since been recognised as a Special Protection Area and a Site of Special Scientific Interest.